wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 date created: 2024-04-10
 ---
 # Derivatives
+The Rate of Change of a Function's Output Value, as one Input Variable Changes.
+	This rate of change is the Limit and also the Derivative.
+		The ratio of the Function Output Value and the Change in the Input Variable Value, is the Differential Ratio, where both are themselves Differentials.
+			This Differential Ratio is a type of Difference Quotient, the key characteristic is that the Numerator and Denominator are both Differentials.
+### *Note on "With Respect to..."*
+In terms of differentials, this phrasing refers to the variable that is changing or the variable with respect to which we are measuring the rate of change.
+	When taking the derivative of a function, we are interested in how the function changes as one specific variable changes, while keeping other variables constant.****

+Mathematically, the [[#Differential|differential]] of $f(x)$ with respect to $x$ is given by:
+$$\LARGE df = \frac{df}{dx} \, dx$$
+Here:
+- $df$ is the differential of the function $f$.
+- $\frac{df}{dx}$ is the derivative of $f$ with respect to $x$, which tells us the rate of change of $f$ as $x$ changes.
+- $dx$ is the differential of $x$, representing a small change in $x$.
 ### Derivative as a Function
 The primary difference between finding the [[Limits#Limit as a Derivative at a Specific Point|derivative at a specific point]] and finding the general derivative function lies in whether or not you plug in a specific value for the variable.